 Instructions on how to set this up are available above.

-With one central server and two application servers, all three of which are t2.micro instances running on Amazon Web Services, docassemble can handle 100 concurrent requests without errors or significant slowdown:
+With one central server and two application servers, all three of which are t2.small instances running on Amazon Web Services, docassemble can handle 100 concurrent requests without errors or significant slowdown:

 You can expect each application server to maintain 11 concurrent connections to PostgreSQL: